tomjoht/learnapidoc/_includes/content/activities/ajax_api_request.md

     });
     ```

-5. Copy **Copy to Clipboard** to copy the code sample.
+5. Click **Copy to Clipboard** to copy the code sample.
-6. In the same template you started building in step 1, add a pair of `<script></script>` tags below the jQuery script, and then insert the Postman code inside the new `script` tags.
+6. In the same template you started building in step 1, add a pair of `<script></script>` tags below the jQuery reference, and then insert the Postman code inside your `script` tags.
-7. In the jQuery code, remove the headers that Postman inserts:
+7. In the jQuery code, remove the `headers` object that Postman inserts:

-    ```
+    ```json
     "headers": {
       "cache-control": "no-cache",
       "postman-token": "e9be9756-b922-89b3-7109-66bc4cf06b17"
     }
     ```

-    And also remove the comma after `"method": "GET"`.
+8. And also remove the comma after `"method": "GET"`.

     Your final code should look like this: